Top 20 mistakes to avoid while traveling in Croatia

 17. Assuming Croatia is in Eastern Europe

 Some people mistakenly assume that Croatia is in Eastern Europe just because it sits east of Germany.
 Geographically, Croatia is part of the Balkan Peninsula, and it would be wrong to say that it’s in Eastern Europe.
-Moreover, it could get you some raised eyebrows from locals, so if geography is not your forte, take a look at the map ahead of your trip to understand the geography of Croatia.
+It could get you some raised eyebrows from locals, so if geography is not your forte, take a look at the map ahead of your trip to understand the geography of Croatia.

 18. Not exploring the region beyond Croatia’s borders